Bathing is a part of every culture across the world.

 Ozone Onsen Yunoshiro

-Located about 18 minutes from Nagoya Station, this Super Sento has 6 types of outdoor baths and 6 types of indoor baths.
-All come with “Nano-yu” water with molecules that have a moisturizing effect, keep your body warm, and have great benefits for blood circulation.
+Located about 20 minutes from Nagoya Station, this Super Sento has 12 types baths; six indoor, six outdoor.
+All come with “Nano-yu” water: special water containing molecules that are said to have a moisturizing effect, as well as improve circulation and increase energy levels.

 Some of the outdoor baths are rock baths.
 You can also find other facilities such as a sauna, relaxation lounge, and massage room.